 don't be late."

 Born in Singapore and based in the United States, Claire Marie Lim is a music technologist and multi-disciplinary artist who works with music and movement.
 She works with artists and clients as a live experience designer, producer, programmer, and consultant, alongside being an electronic music clinician and instructor.
-She is certified with Bitwig, Ableton, and Apple (Logic Pro X).
+As an educator, she is certified with Bitwig, Ableton, and Apple.

 - Iskandar Ismail

 As a teenager, Claire pioneered K-pop a cappella covers on YouTube and obtained diplomas in piano and flute performance from the Associated Board of the Royal Schools of Music.
 She later graduated from Berklee College of Music with areas of study that included production, electronic performance, ethnomusicology, and dance via the Boston Conservatory.
 While at the college, she collaborated with visiting artists including synthesis pioneer Suzanne Ciani, DJ Shortee, Nona Hendryx, and Hank Shocklee of Public Enemy, and was involved in the launch of Berklee's groundbreaking Electronic Digital Instrument (EDI) program.

 Claire is a facilitator and teaching assistant for music technology MOOCs on Coursera.
 She also provides instruction for a range of skill levels and music technology-related topics.
 More can be found at her Learning page.

 dolltr!ck, Claire's primary artist project since 2016, has been a platform for her original music and has seen her perform as a solo electronic act, play live DJ sets, and conduct music technology clinics.
 More can be found at her dolltr!ck website.